groupdocs-conversion/GroupDocs.Conversion-Docs/net/developer-guide/basic-usage/convert-document/convert-to-pdf/convert-pcl-to-pdf.md

 id: convert-pcl-to-pdf
 url: conversion/net/convert-pcl-to-pdf
 title: Convert PCL to PDF
-description: "Check this guide to know more about PCL files to PDF format conversion in C# language.
-Use GroupDocs.Conversion for .NET to transform printing graphics to PDF documents or other file types."
+description: "PCL format represents Printer Command Language Document with .pcl extension.
+Learn how to convert PCL to PDF file programmatically in C# language using GroupDocs.Conversion for .NET library."
 keywords: Convert PCL to PDF in C#
 productName: GroupDocs.Conversion for .NET
 hideChildren: False
 ---

 PCL stands for Printer Command Language which is a Page Description Language introduced by Hewlett Packard (HP).
-HP created PCL to provide an efficient way for controlling printer features across many different printing devices.
-The format was originally developed for HP’s dot matrix and Inkjet printers, but has been part of various thermal, matrix and page printers with the passage of time.
-The format underwent several different revisions, resulting in different versions where each version was enhanced to meet the demands of time with respect to the printer control features.
-Today, PCL is the most widely spread printer language in the laster printer market.
+HP created PCL to provide an efficient way of controlling printer features across many different printing devices.
+The format was originally developed for HP’s dot-matrix and Inkjet printers but has been part of various thermal, matrix, and page printers with the passage of time.
+The format underwent several different revisions, resulting in different versions where each version was enhanced to meet the demands of time with respect to the printer control features

-To convert PCL to PDF file in C# just call `Convert` method like shown below:
+To convert from Printer Command Language Document (.pcl) to Portable Document (.pdf) in C# just call `Convert` method like shown below:

 ```csharp
 // Load the source PCL file